Lemons, Lavender, & Laundry

 14 Oct

-When our washing machine died, we had to make a choice: either buy a washer and dryer, despite the fact that our dryer worked just fine, or live with a mismatched pair.
+When our washing machine died, we had to make a choice: either buy a washer and dryer (despite the fact that our dryer worked just fine) or live with a mismatched pair.
 Little did we know at the time, there was a third option available to us.
 Paint the dryer to match the washer!
 It was such an easy process (aside from hauling the dryer up and down the stairs).
-Here’s my how-to on appliance painting.
+Here’s a full tutorial on how to paint appliances.

-As you may, or may not know, I am currently working on making over our laundry room for the One Room Challenge… with a $100 budget… and it just wouldn’t be a challenge without hauling the dryer up and down the stairs to paint it, right?
+As you may (or may not) know, I am working on making over our laundry room for the One Room Challenge… with a $100 budget… and it just wouldn’t be a challenge without hauling the dryer up and down the stairs to paint it, right?

 Here’s Where We Started…